-You may be familiar with Botox injections and how this is an effective way of reducing wrinkles and fine lines.
+You may be familiar with Botox and how this is an effective way of reducing wrinkles and fine lines.
 But, have you come across alternative methods such as peptide therapy anti aging?
 Here we look at these newer research chemicals that are emerging in the beauty industry.
 Often used as an ingredient in facial skincare products, they are taking the world by storm.
-In this guide, we look at the best injectable peptides for anti-aging.
+In this guide, we look at the best research peptides for anti-aging.

-Injectable Peptides for Skin
+Research Peptides For Skin

 Peptides in cosmetic products have gained popularity in recent years.
 But are they really an ultimate miracle weapon against skin aging and wrinkles?
 Or have they overestimated ingredients without a scientific reference?
 In this article, we investigate what peptides are in general and whether they can be useful in cosmetics.
 Unfortunately, our assumption solidifies; peptides are initially more marketing mesh than substances with a proven effect.

 There is an extensive range of peptides out there for research.
 Some are used as an ingredient in medical treatments.
 There are various peptides with theoretical properties.
 In this article, we show you ingredients that really help against wrinkles.
-Here we look at the top 6 of the best injectable peptides for anti-aging.
+Here we look at the top 6 of the best research peptides for anti-aging.

 1.Vialox originates from snake venom this research peptide can actually paralyze the facial muscle and reduce fine lines and wrinkles in the skin –